rineidinger/psm4odes/README.md

 # PSM4ODES
-by Richard D. Neidinger, Davidson College, 3/1/25.
+by Richard D. Neidinger, Davidson College, 3/14/25.
 In MATLAB, generates series recurrence code for use in the Power Series Method (PSM) (or arbitrary-order Taylor series) to solve any Ordinary Differential Equations (ODEs) system of form y' = f(t,y) and y(t0) = y0.
 Accompanies preprint article *Automatic Series Recurrence Relations for Ordinary Differential Equations* and has a *userManual.pdf*.

 # Contents and Usage:

 PSM4ODES\Src\Functions folder contains the software codes and should be added to the MATLAB path by addpath command or Set Path environment button.
 Define a DE file, say f.m, as is usually done for any MATLAB ODE solver, where f takes and returns column vectors.
 For example, y'' = sin(y2) uses y1 = y and y2 = y' in the system y1' = y2 and y2' = sin(y1^2).
-Avoid preallocating output with zeros or explicit doubles, as in
+Avoid preallocating output with zeros or explicit doubles.
+This f.m file
 &nbsp; &nbsp; &nbsp;   function dydt = f(t,y)
 &nbsp; &nbsp; &nbsp;   dydt = [y(2); sin(y(1)^2)];
 which works well.
 Codes that start with dydt = zeros(2,1) will fail but may be made compatible by changing the preallocation to dydt = y, so that dydt replicates the class of y in the overloaded execution of f that generates the series recurrence code.
 The name f and names of the variables in f.m can be anything though t and y will be used in the generated series code.
+We expect and implement only scalar functions (so ^ not .^ in MATLAB).

 ODE software
 -----------------------